This is in continuation of our previous blog about Tyre noise evaluation Part-I.

 Vehicle with trailer should approach EE line with engine off and gear in neutral and clutch disengaged along the centile as shown in above pictures.
 Maximum sound level recorded by microphone should be reported when test tyre in between AA and BB line.

-Drum Method: - This methodology in generally used in laboratory for evaluating tyre noise characteristics.
+This methodology in generally used in laboratory for evaluating tyre noise characteristics.

-Modal Analysis: - Though modal analysis test does not give noise level, it plays a significant role in tyre noise.
+Modal Analysis: - Though modal analysis test does not give noise level, it plays a significant role in tyre noise measurement.
 Natural frequency and mode shape are important parameters to understand noise generation mechanism.
 In our previous blog(Part -1) we have discussed impact and adhesion mechanism.
 Impact of road on tyre will excite the natural frequency of tyre which leads to vibroacoustic noise.
 Depending on natural frequency range tyre noise may amplify or attenuate.
 Typical mode shapes (circumferential and cross sectional) of a tyre are shown below.

-Critical checks for outdoor testing
+Critical checks for tyre noise testing in outdoors

 - There should not be any large sound reflecting objects like fences, barriers, bridges or any building within 50m.